Dr. Manuel Thomas

 Dr. Thomas is very involved in professional organizations.
 He helped K-State obtain funding in 1990 to attend the American Association of Equine Practitioners’ annual conference.
 He is also a member of the American Veterinary Medical Association and is the co-chairman for its section on public health.

-At the end of this year Dr. Thomas will retire from federal service, but hopes to continue to serve as a consultant in emergency preparedness
+At the end of the year Dr. Thomas will retire from federal service, but hopes to continue to serve as a consultant in emergency preparedness

 In his free time Dr. Thomas enjoys riding horses and competing in the select group for the American Quarter Horse Association.
 Select is designed for amateur exhibitors 50 years old and older